Difference Between Android TV and Google TV

 Google TV is a smart TV platform developed by Google.
 The Android-based operating system has been accessible since 2013.
 It was originally designed to run on smart TVs and connect to others such as Netflix, Hulu, YouTube, and Pandora.

-Google launched “Google TV 2” in 2011, an enhanced version of the platform that included new apps such as HBO Go or ESPN3, as well as other upgrades such as better search capabilities via voice commands through your remote control or via Bluetooth connection between devices.
+Google launched “Google TV 2” in 2011, an enhanced version of the platform that included new apps such as HBO Go or ESPN3 and other upgrades such as better search capabilities via voice commands through your remote control or via Bluetooth connection between devices.

 Google TV adds a new user interface with a different look and feel, but Android TV retains the experience’s backbone.

-The current design, with a slightly modified style, places a far larger emphasis on personalization utilizing AI, while also giving a dedicated tab for live broadcasts.
+With a slightly modified style, the current design places a far larger emphasis on personalization utilizing AI while also giving a dedicated tab for live broadcasts.

 Google TV allows multiple kids’ profiles under a single adult Gmail account, with personalized recommendations for each.
 Google TV lets you set up children’s accounts, each with its own set of content restrictions that can be handled using the Google Family Link service.